ejmr/LNVL/docs/Instructions.md

 This instruction changes the currently active scene.
 The arguments table for its action function requires one property:

-1. `scene`: The name of the scene to use as the new current scene.
+1. `name`: The name of a scene as a string to use as the new current scene.
 The instruction looks for an `LNVL.Scene` object with this name in the global scope, i.e. inside of `_G`.
 That scene becomes the value of the global `LNVL.currentScene` variable.